filamentphp/filament/packages/actions/docs/02-overview.md

 When you [send notifications](../notifications/sending-notifications), you can add actions.
 These buttons are rendered below the content of the notification.
 For example, a notification to alert the user that they have a new message should contain an action button that opens the conversation thread.

 These actions use the `Filament\Notifications\Actions\Action` class.
-They aren't able to open modals, but they can open a URL or emit a Livewire event.
+They aren't able to open modals, but they can open a URL or dispatch a Livewire event.

 If you're looking to add an action to a notification in your app, [visit this page](../notifications/sending-notifications#adding-actions-to-notifications) in the docs.